 This lack of revenue drove up costs for the City, which had agreed to pay Hudson Yards’ annual interest payments until the project secured enough revenue on its own.
 This direct expenditure of tax dollars was the first sign the project would not fulfill its “self-financing” promise.
-And how.
 Given the project’s revenue shortfalls, these “interest support payments” turned out to be 40 times higher than projected.
 In 2006, the City expected to pay only $7.4 million through 2015.
 It ended up paying $359 million.

 - $400 Million in Cost Overruns & Spillovers: These materialized, as is often inevitable, as the project moved forward.
 Additional costs related to the subway extension, construction of the new park and cross streets, reconstruction of water infrastructure and sewers, and street reconstruction added up to $217.7 million.
 In addition, $182 million of cost spillovers - costs associated with additional public services and infrastructure investment required for the area’s new residents, workers, and visitors but not budgeted – were paid by the City.